Ubeji Community

 Ubeji Community is an Itsekiri community located in the Warri South Local Government Area of Delta State, Nigeria.
-Ubeji community is near the Warri Refinery and Petrochemical Company (WRPC or Warri Refinery) in Ekpan, Uvwie and as such, suffers huge environmental pollution.
+Ubeji community is near the Warri Refining and Petrochemicals Company (WRPC or Warri Refinery) in Warri, Warri South and as such, suffers huge environmental pollution.
 It is home to a large number of Itsekiris, it is a Suburb of the City of Warri It shares boundaries with Ifie Community, Aja-Etan Community, Ijala-Ikenren Community, Ekpan Community, etc.

 The Olu of Warri is the King of Warri Kingdom and as such, he reigns over Ubeji Community like all other communities in Warri Kingdom.